 Spear & Jackson Kew Gardens Planting and Weeding Knife

-While the makers describe this multifunctional gardening tool as a planting and weeding knife, it shares lots of its features with the Japanese hori hori, so it might be worth considering if you’re after a design from a well-known brand.
+While the makers describe this multifunctional gardening tool as a planting and weeding knife, it shares lots of its features with the Japanese hori hori.
+Plus, it's made by trusted brand Spear & Jackson, and endorsed by Kew Gardens, so you can be sure you’re getting a high-quality design.

 You’ll get a mirror-polished stainless steel blade with one serrated edge for sawing through roots.
-Use the pronged tip to remove weeds and daisies from your lawn, and the cut-out notch for slicing through twine.
+Use the pronged tip to remove weeds from your lawn, and the cut-out notch for slicing through twine.

 What is a hori hori knife used for?